 Stan Lee is the best Marvel character.
 Sorry.
 Yes, OK, his cameos started out as a lovable homage to the fact that he had a hand in creating many of these costumed crusaders, but Kevin Feige managed to find a way of weaving his appearances into the actual tapestry of the franchise.

 In one of the post-credits scenes of Guardians of the Galaxy Vol. 2, Stan Lee is seen talking to a group of Watchers, explaining all the things he’s seen over the years.

 It’s a great moment that confirms the true purpose of the cameos, noting that Lee has been a part of something bigger in the cosmos.
 It’s a touching parallel to how much the creator has given to the world through his creations.

-Obviously, he didn’t create every single Marvel character, but it’s genuinely lovely that Marvel Studios wanted to honour Stan Lee in such a way.
+Obviously, he didn’t create every single Marvel character, but it’s genuinely lovely that Marvel Studios wanted to honor Stan Lee in such a way.

-If you love all things Marvel, then check out our guide on the MCU’s Phase 5.
-Or perhaps you want to know more about Black Panther 2?
-Well, we’ve got guides on all your favourite Black Panther characters, including Shuri, Namor, and Ironheart.
+If you love all things Marvel, then check out our guide on the best superhero movies of all time and our thoughts on why we still don’t know if Doctor Strange 2 was bad.
+Or perhaps you want to know more about the Black Panther 3 release date?